rainflame/geopolygonize/src/utils/segmenter/README.md

 ## Method

-The `Segmenter` returns the minimum set of mutually exclusive "segments" that in union are equal to the boundaries of the areas.
+The `Segmenter` returns the minimum set of mutually exclusive "segments" that in union are equal to the boundaries of the areas, hence its name.

 It is possible to find this set in a more efficient way.
 However, it's unclear if there is a significantly faster